click2install/moondex/README.md

 ```

-## 1. Installation
+## 3. Installation
 To start the installation, login as `root` to your VPS and run the two commands listed below.
-Note that the masternode does not run as root but as a user that the script will create.
-The script, however, needs to run as root so your VPS can be configured correctly.
+Note that the masternode _does not run as root_ but as a user that the script will create.
+The installation script, however, needs to run as root so your VPS can be configured correctly.

 ```
 wget -q https://github.com/click2install/moondex/raw/master/install-moondex.sh
 bash install-moondex.sh
 ```
-This script is intended to be used on a clean server, or a server that has used this script to install 1 or more previous nodes.
+This script is intended to be used on a clean server, or a server that has used this script to install 1 or more previous MDEX nodes.
+It may also work on a VPS with masternodes of other coins, but that may involve additional measures that are beyond the scope of these instructions (give it a shot if you want, but be prepared to troubleshoot).

-This script will work alongside masternodes that were installed by other means provided the masternode binaries `moondexd` and `moondex-cli` are installed to `/usr/local/bin`.
+This script will install the masternode binaries (executable files) `moondexd` and `moondex-cli` into the common directory `/usr/local/bin`.

-**Make sure you read all the instructions below before using this script, it does not install your masternode under the root account and as such requires different commands to most other scripts**

-Donations for the creation and maintenance of this script are welcome at:
-&nbsp;

-MDEX: XoDpG5yrZ3UTtAywge5wNZAbhmxJi7SZbh

-BTC: 1DJdhFp6CiVZSBSsXcecp1FnuHXDcsYQPu

-&nbsp;

 ## How to setup your masternode with this script and a cold wallet on your PC
 The script assumes you are running a cold wallet on your local PC and this script will execute on a Ubuntu Linux VPS (server).
 The steps involved are: